Sylvester John Browne

-Sylvester John Browne (1841 – 4 August 1915), occasionally referred to as Sylvester John Browne jnr, was a mining magnate, adventurer and sportsman, whose activities spanned practically the whole of Australia.

-He was a brother of the well-known author Thomas Alexander Browne ("Rolf Boldrewood").
+Sylvester John Browne (1841 – 4 August 1915), occasionally referred to as Sylvester John Browne Jnr, was an Australian mining magnate, adventurer and sportsman, whose activities spanned practically the whole of Australia.
+He was a brother of the author Thomas Alexander Browne ("Rolf Boldrewood").

 History

-Browne was born in New South Wales in 1841 to Captain Sylvester John Browne (c1790-1864) and Eliza Angell Browne, née Alexander (c.
-1813 – 8 November 1899).

-In 1830 Captain Sylvester John Browne, at one time a ship master of the East India Company, and his wife emigrated to New South Wales with their first son Thomas aboard the barque Proteus, of which he was owner and commander, first delivering his cargo of convicts to Tasmania.
+Browne was born in Heidelberg, Colony of New South Wales in 1841 to Captain Sylvester John Browne (c.
+1790-1864) and Eliza Angell Browne (c.
+1813 – 8 November 1899, née Alexander).
+In 1830 Captain Browne, at one time a ship master of the East India Company, and his wife emigrated to New South Wales with their first son Thomas aboard the barque Proteus, of which he was owner and commander, first delivering his cargo of convicts to Tasmania.
 He built a home on the outskirts of Sydney which he named "Newtown House" hence, it has been asserted, the suburb of Newtown.
 In 1835 he built the "Enmore" mansion, for which that suburb was named.
 In 1840, following the severe drought of 1837–1839, Captain Browne and family moved to "Hartlands", Heidelberg, Victoria.
 In 1847, after threatening his son Thomas with a gun, he was declared a dangerous lunatic and committed to an institution.
 No later information has been found about Captain Browne; it may be that he died in the asylum.

-Browne was born in Heidelberg, Victoria and presumably educated in Victoria but real information has been hard to find.
+Browne was presumably educated in the Colony of New South Wales but real information has been hard to find.

-He spent his early years as a grazier in Queensland, holding Sandringham and other properties.
+He spent his early years as a grazier in Queensland, at least from its splitting from New South Wales when he was about 18, holding Sandringham and other properties.
 He was appointed magistrate in Gympie 1876.
 He was a commission agent at Hillston, New South Wales in 1884.